radview/webload-documentation/docs/console/statistics_reports.md

 The Statistics Report is both a real-time monitor that displays the results of your test while you run it and a report that you can save and export.

 WebLOAD Console collects approximately 30 different statistics during a test.
 The Statistics Report displays the values for all of them.
 You can also create Integrated Reports that display only the statistics that you choose.
-For information about Integrated Reports, see [*WebLOAD Console Performance* Reports ](#_bookmark338)(on page [295](#_bookmark339)).
+For information about Integrated Reports, see [*WebLOAD Console Performance* Reports ](console_performance_reports.md).